wallacepontes/wallacepontes/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working in [Luxoft](https://www.luxoft.com/)
+- 🔭 I’m currently working in [Wall AI](https://www.wallai.com/)
-- 🌱 I’m currently concentrated on Go and microservices
+- 🌱 I’m currently concentrated on Java and microservices
-- 📫 How to reach me: alexander.bryksin@yandex.ru
+- 📫 How to reach me: wallacepontes@gmail.com

 <h3>🚀 Some Tools I Use</h3>
 <p align="left">